-Sarah Selby is a visual artist and academic who explores digital culture, focusing on its societal, ethical, and environmental implications.
+Sarah Selby is a visual artist and academic who explores digital culture, with a specific focus on its societal, ethical, and environmental implications.
 Her work delves into human-machine interactions and the influence of emerging technologies on our behaviour and experiences.

-With a background in Interactive Arts from Manchester Metropolitan University and a Computational Arts MA from Goldsmiths, Sarah merges creativity with technology.
-Her artwork 'Between the Lines' was recognised with an honorary mention for the prestigious S+T+ARTs prize, and she had a solo show called 'Raised by Google' (2019) as part of Arebyte Gallery's 'Hotel Generation' program, featured in Timeout and FAD magazine.
+With a background in Interactive Arts from Manchester Metropolitan University and a Computational Arts MA from Goldsmiths, Sarah seamlessly merges creativity with technology.
+Her artwork, 'Between the Lines,' received global recognition in 2023, earning the prestigious Lumen Prize in the 3D/Interactive category, along with an honorary mention for the renowned S+T+ARTs prize.

-Sarah was a finalist for The Ashurst Emerging Artist Prize and participated in the Roche Continents residency, exploring the intersection of science and art.
-Recently, she was selected for the Global Goal 9 initiative, focusing on 'Industry, Innovation, and Infrastructure' as part of the Bristol17 campaign in anticipation of COP26.
+Sarah possesses a strong interest in interdisciplinary collaboration, having previously partnered with The University of Cambridge Psychometrics Centre, biotechnology company Twist Bioscience, and King’s Forensics at King’s College London.
+She is an alumna of Roche Continents, a unique program that explores the intersection of science and art.
+Recently, she was selected for the Global Goal 9 initiative, focusing on 'Industry, Innovation, and Infrastructure,' as part of the Bristol17 campaign leading up to COP26.

-Currently, Sarah serves as a Lecturer in Creative Technology at Birmingham City University, where she contributes to the innovative 'Art and Design with Creative Technologies' program.
-By blending art, design, and digital technologies, the course inspires students to push creative boundaries and embrace cutting-edge practices.
+Currently serving as a Lecturer in Creative Technology at Birmingham City University, Sarah contributes to the innovative 'Art and Design with Creative Technologies' program.
+Through the integration of art, design, and digital technologies, the course inspires students to push creative boundaries and embrace cutting-edge practices.